 Saint Louis University’s modern languages and intercultural communication minor focuses on foreign languages in the context of communication among people from distinct cultures.
 SLU-Madrid’s location, combined with its international student body, makes intercultural communication an everyday reality.

-Graduates with this minor are able to communicate at an advanced or upper-intermediate level in one language and at an elementary level in a second foreign language.
-You’ll gain knowledge of the different aspects of human communication, including the relationship between language, behavior, culture and mind.
+This minor certifies that you are able to communicate at an advanced or upper-intermediate level in at least one second language and at an elementary level in a third.
+You’ll gain knowledge of the different aspects of human communication, including the relationship between language, behavior, culture and the mind.

 The minor requires students to complete:

 All courses must be completed with a grade of “C” or better and students must have a cumulative grade point average of at least 2.0.

 - Six foreign language credits at a 2000-level (B1) or above

 - Six foreign language credits at a 1000-level (A2) or above

 - ANTH 3390 Studies in Culture: Spain

 The final requirement, which students have a maximum of two semesters to complete, consists of: